Camperdown Quarter

 Community Consultation

-Welcome to this consultation website, where you can find the latest information on proposals by Joinery and Timber Furniture Creations (65) Ltd (JTC Furniture) for the delivery of a residential-led development located on the site of the current Camperdown Works factory on Harrison Road.
+Welcome to this consultation website, where you can find the latest information on exciting proposals by Joinery and Timber Furniture Creations (65) Ltd (JTC Furniture) for a residential-led development located on the site of the current Camperdown Works factory on Harrison Road.

-A Proposal of Application Notice (Reference - 25/00550/PAN) was submitted to Dundee City Council and other key stakeholders in September 2025 to initiate the PAC process.
+A Proposal of Application Notice (Reference - 25/00550/PAN) was submitted to Dundee City Council and other key stakeholders in September 2025 to formally commence the PAC process.

-The PAC process includes the holding of two in-person public consultation events, with the first of these taking place on Tuesday, 28th October 2025, between 2pm and 7pm at Block 5, Dunsinane Avenue, Dunsinane Industrial Estate, Dundee, DD2 3QN.
+As part of the PAC process , two in-person public consultation events are being held.
+The second event will take place on Tuesday, 25th November 2025, between 2pm and 7pm at JTC Furniture Group, Block 5, Dunsinane Avenue, Dunsinane Industrial Estate, Dundee, DD2 3QN.

-Your feedback is important and will be taken into consideration as we develop the scheme, helping to shape the proposals.
+Your feedback is important to us and will help shape our final proposals for the Camperdown Quarter development.
 We look forward to hearing from you.

 Site Location

-The site, formerly the Timex Factory, is situated within the Dryburgh area, approximately 3.4 kilometres northwest of Dundee City Centre.
+The site, formerly the location of the Timex Factory, is situated within the Dryburgh area, approximately 3.4 kilometres northwest of Dundee City Centre.

 It extends to approximately 9.7 hectares and is bounded on its south by Coupar Angus Road/Faraday Street, with Harrison Road to its east, a cluster of business/ light industrial buildings to its north, and a tree buffer on its northwest, with residential properties further to the north.